anoma/namada-whitepaper/namadapaper.md

 ![deadweight loss](./privacy_economics_2.png)

 Therefore, if the protocol can incentivise a number of users (with ample sizes of assets) to enter the privacy set such that there is sufficient value in entering the privacy set, the coordination problem is solved.
-If the "social planner" was in full knowledge of exactly the amount of users needed in order to achieve this value $n^*$, she could offer exactly the correct amount of subsidy to incentives the first $n^*$ users to use the protocol and nothing more.
+If the "social planner" was in full knowledge of exactly the amount of users needed in order to achieve this value $n^*$, she could offer exactly the correct amount of subsidy to incentivise the first $n^*$ users to use the protocol and nothing more.

 ### Correcting the externality

 We suggest an alternative approach, whereby we can claim that:

-If the subsidy $s(n)$ is such that $s(n) \propto \frac{1}{n}$, then for sufficiently large constant of proportionality, the subsidy will incentivise the correct number of users to join the system.
+If the subsidy $s(n)$ is such that $s(n) \propto \frac{1}{n}$, then for a sufficiently large constant of proportionality, the subsidy will incentivise the correct number of users to join the system.
 Additionally, this incentive scheme comes with the added benefit of being finite and predictable.
 This is not the only possible solution, but is one of them and seems natural.

 ![Unoptimised solution](./privacy_economics_3.png)